scrabbletank/farhome-rules/rulesdoc.md

 - **AP Cost:** 7/6/6
 - **Weapon:** any ranged weapon
 - **Range:** weapon range
-- **Level Required:** 4/14/23
+- **Level Required:** 4/10/15

 You channel magic into your weapon, empowering the next attack and consuming up to 3 mana.
 The arrow pierces its target hitting all creatures in a 2 tile line, increasing the tiles by 1 for each mana spent.
 All creatures in the line make a defense roll against your attack, adding an enhanced die to the attack roll.
-On hit the creatures take a wound in damage.
+On hit the creatures take a wound in Force damage.

-***Enhanced:*** The attack deals normal damage.
+***Enhanced:*** The attack deals normal weapon damage.

-***Superior:*** You may spend up to 5 mana and the damage type changes to Force damage.
-If you use 5 mana this attack ignores 1 level of resistance.
+***Superior:*** You may spend up to 5 mana.
+If you use 5 mana this attack ignores 1 level of resistance and deals an extra wound die in damage.

 ### Level 5